EDavies2020/MS2-CDavies/README.md

 ## Acknowledgements

-* Support and encouragment from some of my fellow peers in the slack community and my partner Allan
+* Support and encouragement from some of my fellow peers in the slack community and my partner Allan
-* My mentor Spencer for his help, guidance and encoragement during our project conception session
+* My mentor Spencer for his help, guidance and encouragement during our project conception session